Rein3D: Reinforced 3D Indoor Scene Generation with Panoramic Video Diffusion Models: Method

 \section{Method}

-As illustrated in Fig.~\ref{fig:pipeline}, our proposed Rein3D generates high-fidelity 3D indoor scenes via a "restore-and-refine" paradigm.
-We start by lifting a text-conditioned panorama and its estimated depth into a coarse 3DGS representation, and then employ a radial search strategy moving outwards from the scene's center to render sequences of imperfect panoramic videos.
-These degraded sequences are then restored by the panoramic video-to-video diffusion model and enhanced via video super-resolution to recover coherent geometry and textures.
-Finally, these high-fidelity restored videos serve as pseudo-ground truths to refine the global 3D scene.
-In this section, we first introduce the preliminaries in Sec.~\ref{sec:preliminaries}.
-Subsequently, we describe the initialization and exploration strategy in Sec.~\ref{sec:init}, detail our Panoramic Video Restoration Network in Sec.~\ref{sec:network}, and finally present the progressive refinement process in Sec.~\ref{sec:refine}.
+As illustrated in Fig.~\ref{fig:pipeline}, Rein3D reconstructs an explorable indoor 3D scene from a single panoramic RGB-D observation via a restore-and-refine paradigm.
+We first lift the input panorama and its provided or estimated depth into a coarse 3DGS representation, then perform radial exploration to render degraded RGB-alpha panoramic videos that expose disocclusions and rendering artifacts.
+A panoramic video-to-video diffusion model restores these videos with temporally consistent priors, and the restored frames are further enhanced by video super-resolution.
+Finally, we project the high-fidelity panoramic frames into perspective views and use them as pseudo observations to refine the global 3DGS.
+We describe the initialization and exploration in Sec.~\ref{sec:init}, the restoration network in Sec.~\ref{sec:network}, and the final 3D refinement in Sec.~\ref{sec:refine}.